gem5bootcamp/lps2024/slides/03-Developing-gem5-models/02-debugging-gem5.md

 ```cpp
 DPRINTFS(Flag, SimObject, __VA_ARGS__)
 ```
-- Useful for debugging from private subclass of a SimObject that has a pointer to its owner
+- Useful for debugging from private subclass of a `SimObject` that has a pointer to its owner.

 ```cpp
 DPRINTFN(__VA_ARGS__)